joehannes-libs/sweet-at-angular/README.md

 # sweet-at-angular
 Angular AtScript Annotations

+# CAUTION: DEPRECATED ...
+# head to github.com/ng-harmony for the successor ...

 ###Look into the gulpfile and test dir for instructions on usage.

 ###Using this module you can write Angular 2.0 like code.